ackmanx/quick-delete/NOTES.md

 ## V2

+* Remove Open Folder modal
+    * On click of menu, immediately open dialog and on selection immediately refresh

 * Delete modal maybe should be a view?
 Show thumbnails of all about to delete

 * Provide method for user to send list of files to delete to node
-    * Show results in modal of how many deleted and how many failed
+    * Show results of how many deleted and how many failed
     * If any images failed to delete, report the filename

 * 2 column mode to see image side-by-side

-* Really long lists of delete images causes app the scroll vertically

 * Hotkey to hide rejected and show only rejected